modularity-group/config-site-template/readme.md

 This module builds on WordPress and Modularity.

-Renders the frontend HTML template with header, footer, page, search, blog, post & 404.
+Renders the frontend with header, footer, page, blog, post, search & 404.

 ---

-Version: 1.3.0 [work in progress]
+Version: 2.0.0

 Authors: Ben & Matze @ https://modularity.group